git-merge-workshops/simplify-signing-with-ssh/exercises/02-sign-verify-commits.md

   <a href="03-sign-verify-merges.md">Signing and verifying merges</a>
 </p>

+Signing commits is where participants begin gaining experience.

+As the previous exercise was focused on workstation setup, this exercise has additional content intended to help troubleshoot possible errors that might arise.

 ## Outcomes

 > In this exercise, the process for signing and verifying commits is covered including: